 Cold-Water Snapper is almost an archetype all by itself.
 You want to pair it with Arcane Flight and your opponents often won’t have an answer to this “combo”.
-It’s pretty easy to assemble as they are both blue commons.
+It’s quite easy to assemble it, as both cards are both blue commons.
 Even better combinations is with On Serra’s Wings, which basically just wins you the game.

 Four mana.
 Destroy target creature.
 Simple.
 Effective.
 Best common in the set.

-While, this removal spell is weaker then Eviscerate, it’s still pretty good.
+While this removal spell is weaker than Eviscerate, it’s still pretty good.

 It becomes even better if you have expendable creatures in your deck, for example Saproling tokens.
 Every black deck in Dominaria draft wants to have a nice mix of both Eviscerate and Offering.

-Speaking of Saproling makers, Deathbloom Thallid is a great one.
+Deathbloom Thallid is a great Saproling maker.
 You might remember it being somewhat weak in Core 2021, but that’s mostly the fault of black being weak, than this Thallid’s power level.
 Besides, there are plenty of relevant Saproling synergies in Dominaria.

 1. Shivan Fire